Development & Policy

 Are you looking to navigate the complexities of the Charlotte market with the precision of a private equity firm?
 Whether you are buying, selling, or looking for strategic consulting on development opportunities, we provide the discretion and expertise your legacy deserves.

-East Charlotte Calvary Church Rezoning: Faith-to-Housing and the Feb 16 Vote | Citadel Cofield
+East Charlotte Calvary Church of the Nazarene Rezoning: APPROVED 6-4 on March 23 | Citadel Cofield